wwuoti/blog/src/posts/blog/reaper-wayland.md

 ```
 In short, what happens in the logs is the following:

-- Attach to the surface (the REAPER main window we're about to draw to)
+- Attach to the surface (the Reaper main window we're about to draw to)
 - Set a scale for the buffer we're drawing
 - Damage the surface
     * This indicates to the compositor that the surface needs to be redrawn